A decreasing step method for strongly oscillating stochastic models: Preliminaries

 \subsection{Cholesky decomposition}

-The Cholesky decomposition of a positive definite matrix consists in expressing this matrix as the product of a lower triangular matrix and its conjugate transpose.
+The Cholesky decomposition of a positive definite matrix consists of expressing this matrix as the product of a lower triangular matrix and its conjugate transpose.
 A stability analysis of this procedure is a key point in our analysis for the SDE case behavior of our algorithm.

 Recall that we denote by $|\cdot|$ the induced operator norm.
 Let us denote by $\|\cdot\|_F$ the Frobenius norm.
-Recall that if $H$ is a $d\times d$ matrix
+Recall that if $H$ is a $d\times d$ matrix,

-\begin{MyTheorem}[Theorem 1.1 in \cite{sun_perturbation_1991}] Let $H$ be a $d \times d$ positive definite matrix with Cholesky factorization $H=GG^*$.
-If $\Delta H$ is a $d\times d$ symmetrical matrix satisfying $ \displaystyle |H^{-1}| \|\Delta H\|_F < 1/2$, then there is a unique Cholesky factorization $H+\Delta H = (G+\Delta G)(G+\Delta G)^*$ and
+\begin{MyTheorem}[{[Theorem~1.1 in \citet{sunperturbation1991}]}] Let $H$ be a $d \times d$ positive definite matrix with Cholesky factorization $H=GG^*$.
+If $\Delta H$ is a $d\times d$ symmetrical matrix satisfying $ |H^{-1}| \|\Delta H\|_F < 1/2$, then there is a unique Cholesky factorization $H+\Delta H = (G+\Delta G)(G+\Delta G)^*$ and

-where $\kappa = |\Delta H\|_F|H|^{-1}$ and $\kappa_2(H)=|H||H^{-1}|$. \end{MyTheorem}
+where $\kappa= |\Delta H\|_F|H|^{-1}$ and $\kappa_2(H)=|H||H^{-1}|$. \end{MyTheorem}

-Theorem \ref{Theo:ControlCholesky} gives a control on the sensitivity of the Cholesky procedure.
-In Lemma \ref{Lem:ErrorCholesky} we study the propagation effect at each stage of the Cholesky factorization to say a little bit more on the particular form of the error.
-Its proof is available We give the proof in Annex \ref{Sec:AnnexCholesky}.
+Theorem~\ref{TheoControlCholesky} gives a control on the sensitivity of the Cholesky procedure.
+In Lemma~\ref{LemErrorCholesky} we study the propagation effect at each stage of the Cholesky factorization to say a little bit more on the particular form of the error.
+Its proof is given in Appendix~\ref{SecAnnexCholesky}.